A Guide to Green-White (GW) Maverick in 2023

 “Maverick is built on synergy rather than raw card power, and is flexible enough to have game against almost any strategy.
 While intuitive to play at a basic level, Maverick is a difficult deck to master, as it is very interactive and has many lines of play available.
 If you want to play a deck with creature interactions and toolbox elements, Maverick could be the deck for you!“

-- Play a turn 2 3CMC threat like Knight of the Reliquary or Thalia, Heretic Cathar
+- Play a 3CMC threat like Knight of the Reliquary or Endurance

-- Have the option to Green Sun’s Zenith for A 2CMC bear like Gaddock Teeg against a combo opponent or a Scavenging Ooze against a graveyard deck
+- Green Sun’s Zenith for a 2CMC hatebear like Gaddock Teeg, Collector Ouphe or Scavenging Ooze

-An early jump on mana gives you the advantage you need as a fair deck to have a chance to get in front of the non-fair decks in the format.
-What I mean by this is setting up your hatebears such as Thalia, Guardian of Thraben or Gaddock Teeg before your combo opponent goes off or your hard control deck gets the pieces they need to remove your creatures and setup control over the boardstate.
+An early jump on mana gives you the advantage you need as a fair deck.
+It gives you a real chance to get in front of the non-fair decks in the format.
+What I mean by this is setting up your hatebears such as Thalia, Guardian of Thraben, Collector Ouphe or Gaddock Teeg before your combo opponent goes off or control gets a board-wipe on the stack.

-GW Maverick is a very fair deck when you compare it to some of the T1 decks of the format.
-You will most likely lose many, many games in a combo-heavy meta.
-You don’t do anything ludicrous like putting a horde of 1/1 Goblins or a 7/7 Flying creature into play on turn 1 – you’re playing Maverick for the grind.
-You want to slow down your opponent enough to pressure them through a boardstate made up of big and disruptive creatures.
+GW Maverick is a very fair deck when you compare it to some of the Tier 1 decks of the format.
+You will most likely lose many games in a combo-heavy meta.
+You don’t do anything ludicrous like putting a horde of 1/1 Goblins or a 7/7 Flying creature into play on turn 1 – You’re playing Maverick for the grind.
+You want to slow down your opponent enough to pressure them through a board-state made up of large & disruptive creatures.

 Maverick is the most underplayed deck in Legacy.
 Everyone I know who plays that deck consistently crushes.— Cyrus Corman-Gill (@CyrusCGmtg) April 11, 2019